 - Visits can be reserved through the online form only.
-Booking by phone or email are not accepted.
+Booking by phone or email is not accepted.

-- You will be able to cancel your reservation online until 10:00 AM on Friday before your visit.
+- You can cancel your reservation online until 10:00 AM on Friday before your visit.
 If you decide not to come, please be so kind to cancel your reservation as much in advance as possible.
-In this way, you will give other people the opportunity to visit the Observatory.
+In this way, you will allow other people to visit the Observatory.

 - Every visitor to Paranal (or any ESO site) must read and sign the Release Form and a Health declaration.

-- For safety reasons, minors must be accompanied by an adult.
+- An adult must accompany minors.
 Each adult can be responsible for a maximum of 10 minors.